schoenemeyer/anonymizer/README.md

-# understand.ai Anonymizer - using NVIDIA GPUS and NVIDIA NGC Tensorflow container
+# Anonymizer - using NVIDIA GPUS and NVIDIA NGC Tensorflow container

 This is an fork from understand-ai.
 It works similar with 2 small changes.
 To get the best performance on NVIDIA GPUs, we are using an NGC Tensorflow container.